Charges and Denials

 see "RS on Jews."

 Rationalism is, generally, the view that reason should govern the human quest for truth.
 I use the term in this way here at Waldorf Watch, and in this sense I advocate rationalism.
 The term can also be applied to the philosophical proposition that reason trumps experience, and it can refer to the religious proposition that reason is the ultimate source of religious truth.
 Although these variants are close to my position, I do not specifically advocate them.
-I consider experience (in the sense of verifiable factual information) invaluable, and while I would emphasize reason in any discussion of religion, I recognize that much of the religious impulse comes from other centers than the rational brain.
+I consider experience (in the sense of verifiable factual information) invaluable, and while I would emphasize reason in any discussion of religion, I recognize that much of the religious impulse may arguably transcend the limitations of reason.

 This was a qualified affirmation, at best.
 It is similar to Steiner's occasional bows to science, as when he claimed that his own teachings are scientific — Anthroposophy, he said, is spiritual science.
 But in practice, Steiner rejected most of the findings and even methods of science.
 In accordance with this stance, he opposed any epistemology (i.e., search for truth) that depends on the brain and its ability to reason.

-For Steiner, true cognition — that is, true knowledge — comes through clairvoyance or what he sometimes called the creative imagination, and he located the capacity for true cognition in discarnate "organs of clairvoyance," not the physical brain.
-Reasoning, natural science, the brain — these are instruments of materialism, by which Steiner meant spiritual blindness.
-(But from the perspective of rationalism — i.e., reality — clairvoyance is a delusion, and organs of clairvoyance are fanciful inventions.)
+For Steiner, true cognition — that is, true knowledge — comes through clairvoyance or what he sometimes called the creative imagination, and he located the capacity for true cognition in discarnate "organs of clairvoyance," not in the physical brain.
+Reasoning, natural science, the brain — Steiner generally considered these to be instruments of materialism, by which he meant spiritual blindness.

 The affirmation of irrationality (instinct, clairvoyance, intuition, dreams...) is precisely what leads mankind into the miasma of occultism.
 This is the wellspring of delusion and blindness.
-At it worst, it produces such monstrosities as Nazism [see, e.g., Nicholas Goodrick-Clark, THE OCCULT ROOTS OF NAZISM].
+At it worst, it produces such monstrosities as Nazism.
 At a less horrific but still damaging level, it produces phantasmagorias such as Anthroposophy.

 One may choose to be an Anthroposophist; this is an option open to any free human being.
-One may even choose to be a Nazi.
-But such choices are retrograde steps — sad, profoundly mistaken steps away from the light, away from truth, and into nightmare.
+One may also choose to be a Nazi.
+But such choices are retrograde steps — sad, profoundly mistaken steps away from the light, away from truth, and toward nightmare.

 Any similarities between Anthroposophy and Nazism can best be explained, perhaps, by reference to their origins.
 Both movements are developments of German romanticism, which was characterized by celebration of Nordic man, embrace of Nordic mythology, affirmation of the German folk soul, transcendentalism, anti-Semitism, anti-rationalism, anti-scientism, and the like.
 We find such characteristics in many of Steiner's statements.